Unique-Divine/Unique-Divine.github.io/astrowind/src/content/post/about-unique-divine.md

 ## I'm a programmer that makes music and writes.

 I'm obsessed with learning, solving problems, and **creating**, whether this involves artwork, music, coding, anything.
-Learning and creating, that's my ikigai ([生き甲斐](https://en.wikipedia.org/wiki/Ikigai)).
+To learn and to create is my ikigai ([生き甲斐](https://en.wikipedia.org/wiki/Ikigai)).

 ## What I do for work

 I'm a Co-Founder and one of the lead software engineers for a Web3 project called [Nibiru](https://nibiru.fi).
-Formally, I'm the CEO of tech company called [Nibi, Inc.](/web3/nibiru/nibi-inc).
-I'm also an open-source contributor across several domains but tend to build mostly in the artificial intelligence and Web3 spaces.
+Formally, I'm the CEO of tech company called [Nibi Inc.](/web3/nibiru/nibi-inc).
+I'm also an open-source contributor.
+I build mostly in the artificial intelligence and Web3 spaces.

 ## What I'm doing right now

 In learning, there are times for exploration and times for exploitation.
-That is, there are times when one should be expanding the knowledge base to get more source material and times when one should make use of what knowledge is already there, leverage their sharpened saw, and finish what is started.
+That is, there are times to expand your knowledge base to get more source material and times when you should make use of what knowledge is already there, leverage the sharpened saw, and finish what is started.

 I am in this second mode.
 Lots of programming.
 Lots of strategizing.
 No new books or entertainment.
 Just growth and execution.